TENT CATERPILLAR FACTS & CONTROL

 Reproduction Patterns of Tent Caterpillars

 During the next phase of its life cycle, the tent caterpillar will leave the nest and find an appropriate trunk or plant debris on which to spin its own cocoon.
-You can prevent damage by eliminating the problem with a product such as Safer® Brand Garden Dust powered by B.T.
+After 10 days to two weeks, the adults emerge as moths and the cycle continues.
+The tent caterpillar has one generation per year.

-Tent Caterpillar's Habitat
+Tent Caterpillar Habitat

 Symptoms of Tent Caterpillar Damage

 Leaves within three feet of a tent worm nest will disappear first.
 In other instances, an entire leaf cluster may be consumed.
 Additionally some trees may lose so many leaves that it appears to have dropped them in preparation for the autumn.